 Student award recipients are chosen from the diagnostic disciplines one year and from the therapeutic disciplines the next.
-The 2013-14 Thorpe/Mitchell Award is open to applicants from the Divisions of Occupational Therapy and Occupational Science, Physical Therapy, Speech and Hearing Sciences, and Rehabilitation Counseling and Psychology.
-The 2014-15 Award will be open to applicants from the Divisions of Clinical Laboratory Science and Radiologic Science.
+The 2014-15 Thorpe/Mitchell Award is open to applicants from the Divisions of Clinical Laboratory Science and Radiologic Science.
+The 2015-16 Award will be open to applicants from the Divisions of Occupational Therapy and Occupational Science, Physical Therapy, Speech and Hearing Sciences, and Rehabilitation Counseling and Psychology.

-The Thorpe / Mitchell Diversity Leadership Development Fund honors Dr. Robert Thorpe and Mrs. Brenda Mitchell.
+The Thorpe / Mitchell Diversity Leadership Development Fund honors Dr. Robert Thorpe and Dr. Brenda Mitchell.

 Dr. Thorpe received national certifications in Radiologic Sciences, specifically in Diagnostic Medical Imaging and Magnetic Resonance Imaging.
 He also received his bachelor’s degree in Business Administration from the University of North Carolina at Charlotte, a master’s degree in Health Sciences Education and Evaluation from State University of New York at Buffalo, and a doctorate in Adult and Community College Education from North Carolina State University.
 He has served as an Associate Professor in the Division of Radiologic Sciences and Associate Chair of the Department of Allied Health Sciences over his thirty-four years in the School of Medicine, University of North Carolina at Chapel Hill.
 He has served on numerous national bodies involved in educational policy and workforce issues in the allied health professions.
 Dr. Thorpe is the recipient of the 1992 Distinguished Tanner Teaching Award, presented by the University of North Carolina at Chapel Hill, in recognition of inspirational teaching to undergraduate students at the University of North Carolina at Chapel Hill.
 The North Carolina Health Careers Program presented its 1997 Award of Leadership to Dr. Thorpe in recognition of dedication and leadership toward improving the access of minority students into the health professions.